MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 - Print Conways Game of Life Poster (2 or 3 for the wall)
 - Make sure screen / projector that can show a timer that everyone can see
 - Buy name labels / name tags + Sharpies to write names
-- Bring timer for sessions
+- Timer for sessions that can be put on screen

 Nice to have:

 - Print posters with "4 rules of simple design"
-- Print posters wth 4 stages of naming
+- Print posters wth "4 stages of naming"

+#### Room Layout

+- Island style layouts preferable where at least two people can sit comfortably with keyboards next to each other
+- No water/fluids on desks, separate table in the room that has glasses & water

+#### Food Suggestions

+- Avoid food that spikes energy levels and then drops you afterwards (sweets, chocolates, pizza)
+- Have fruit or slow energy release bars in the morning
+- Light lunch
+- Chcolates etc can be made available last hour of the day

 -------------------------------------------------------------------------------------------------------------